AndrewRathbun/KAPE-EZToolsAncillaryUpdater/README.md

 # KAPE-EZToolsAncillaryUpdater
 A PowerShell script that updates [KAPE](https://www.kroll.com/en/insights/publications/cyber/kroll-artifact-parser-extractor-kape) (using `Get-KAPEUpdate.ps1`) as well as [EZ Tools](https://ericzimmerman.github.io/#!index.md) (within `.\KAPE\Modules\bin`) and the ancillary files that enhance the output of those tools.

+## FAIR WARNING

-**FAIR WARNING**: this script is slow as it downloads many EZ Tools.
+This script is slow as it downloads many EZ Tools.
 It'll take a few minutes so please be patient.
 If you know of a way to speed this up, please let me know :)

 ## What Does "Ancillary" mean?